 Known for its beautiful beaches and surfing breaks, this seaside town has something for everyone.

-Byron’s climate is semi-tropical and often boasts warm, sunny winter days so it’s a great place to visit all year round.
-If you are looking for high rise hotels you won’t find them here but there are certainly some luxurious places to stay.
+Byron’s climate is semi-tropical and often boasts warm, sunny winter days, so it’s a great place to visit all year round.
+If you are looking for high-rise hotels, you won’t find them here, but there are certainly some luxurious places to stay.

-Some of the best things to do in Byron are in line with this hippy, community theme, celebrating the natural landscape.
+Some of the best things to do in Byron are in line with this hippy, community theme celebrating the natural landscape.

 A well-known landmark and icon here is the Cape Byron Lighthouse.
 The lighthouse stands on the most easterly point of the Australian mainland and is Australia’s most easterly lighthouse.

-By Sally from Our 3 Kids v the World
+By Sally from Our 3 Kids v The World

-Phillip Island is about a two-and-a-half-hour drive from Melbourne and it’s one of the great places to visit in Australia for a day trip or better still, for the weekend.
+Phillip Island is about a two-and-a-half-hour drive from Melbourne, and it’s one of the great places to visit in Australia for a day trip or, better still, for the weekend.

-The inner beach on the bay side is very popular with windsurfers and the ocean-facing beach is a popular surf spot.
+The bayside’s inner beach is very popular with windsurfers, and the ocean-facing beach is a popular surf spot.
 The best thing about this place is the hike up to the lighthouse on top of the cliff.

-Palm Beach is easy to get to as there are even public buses that go there from the city center and on Sundays, it is only $2,50 for the return trip.
-This place is definitely an ‘off the beaten path’ destination to see while in Sydney and a must do on your trip around Australia!
+Palm Beach is easy to get to as there are even public buses that go there from the city center, and on Sundays, it is only $2,50 for the return trip.
+This place is definitely an ‘off the beaten path destination to see while in Sydney and a must-do on your trip around Australia!

 Despite my lack of prior knowledge, Wilson’s Promontory turned out to be one of the places I visited during my time in Australia.

 You can head to Squeaky Beach, which is one of the quirkier beaches I’ve been to.
-Small grains of quartz in the sand mean that every step you take emits a squeaking sound, hence the name.
+Small grains of quartz in the sand means that every step you take emits a squeaking sound, hence the name.
 It’s a must-visit if you go to Wilson’s Prom.